boyter/boyter.org/content/posts/sloc-cloc-code.md

 TL/DR

- - scc is a very fast accurate code counter with complexity calculations and cocomo estimates
+ - scc is a very fast accurate code counter with complexity calculations and cocomo estimates written in Go
- - unless you really really really need speed a lot of the below below is probably not applicable
  - surpisingly walking the file tree can be the bottleneck in your application
- - mmaps for reading files is useful if the file you are opening is >= 6 MB in size (at least in WSL)
+ - memory maps for reading files is useful if the file you are opening is >= 6 MB in size (at least in WSL)
- - don't forgot the golden rule of performance which is to profile/measure, profile/measure and profile/measure again
+ - the golden rule of performance tuning is to profile/measure, profile/measure and profile/measure again
- - the best case vs worst case performance for parallel file tree walking is quite large
+ - the best case vs worst case performance for parallel file tree walking is large
- - the default file walker in Go is slower due to calling os.Stat on every node and not running in parallel
+ - the default file walker is slow due to calling os.Stat on every node and not running in parallel

 *Note that where command line output is included below I have often cut out empty lines to reduce the size*